-On April 1, 2011, the Company entered into a Second Supplement to the Master Note Purchase Agreement with certain accredited institutional investors, pursuant to which the Company issued and sold to the investors on that date \$250,000 of senior uncollateralized notes at fixed interest rates with interest payable in arrears semi-annually on October 1 and April 1 beginning on October 1, 2011 in a private placement.
+On April 1, 2011, the Company entered into a second supplement to the master note purchase agreement with certain accredited institutional investors, pursuant to which the Company issued and sold to the investors on that date \$250,000 of senior uncollateralized notes at fixed interest rates with interest payable in arrears semi-annually on October 1 and April 1 beginning on October 1, 2011 in a private placement.
 Of these notes, \$100,000 will mature on April 1, 2016 with an annual interest rate of 3.30% (the "2016 Notes"), \$50,000 will mature on April 1, 2018 with an annual interest rate of 4.00% (the "2018 Notes"), and \$100,000 will mature on April 1, 2021 with an annual interest rate of 4.64% (the "2021 Notes").
 The Company is amortizing the \$1,489 debt issuance costs through the maturity dates of the respective notes.

-The 2015 Notes, 2016 Notes, 2018 Notes, 2019 Notes, and 2021 Notes (collectively, the "Senior Notes") are uncollateralized obligations and rank equally in right of payment with each of the Senior Notes, the obligations under the Company's senior uncollateralized revolving credit facility and the obligations under the Company's term loan facility.
+The 2015 Notes, 2016 Notes, 2018 Notes, 2019 Notes, and 2021 Notes (collectively, the "Senior Notes") are uncollateralized obligations and rank equally in right of payment with each of the Senior Notes, the obligations under the Company's credit agreement, as well as the Company's prior obligations under the prior credit agreement and term loan agreement.
 The Senior Notes are subject to representations, warranties, covenants and events of default.
-The Master Note Purchase Agreement contains cross-defaults if the Company defaults on the credit facility, the term loan facility or certain other debt.
-The Master Note Purchase Agreement requires that the Company maintain specified quarterly leverage and interest coverage ratios.
+The master note purchase agreement contains cross-defaults if the Company defaults on the credit agreement or certain other debt.
+The master note purchase agreement requires that the Company maintain specified quarterly leverage and interest coverage ratios.
 The required leverage ratio cannot exceed 3.75x total debt to EBITDA.
 The required interest coverage ratio must be at least 2.75x total interest expense to EBIT.
-As of December 31, 2013 and 2012, the Company's leverage ratio was 3.08x and 3.28x, respectively.
-As of December 31, 2013 and 2012, the Company's interest coverage ratio was 6.33x and 6.88x, respectively.
+As of December 31, 2014 and 2013, the Company's leverage ratio was 2.67x and 3.08x, respectively.
+As of December 31, 2014 and 2013, the Company's interest coverage ratio was 7.94x and 6.33x, respectively.